Pronunciation of 'Leptospermum'

 English (United States)

-A genus of shrubs and small trees commonly known as tea trees, native to Australia, Southeast Asia, and New Zealand.
+A genus of shrubs and small trees in the myrtle family, known for its slender seeds and native to Australia, Southeast Asia, and New Zealand.